abloomston/workwithme.guide-abloomston/index.md

 ### Concrete areas for development

-Based on feedback from my colleagues, here are three concrete aspects of communication and leadership I'm focusing on growing in 2019:
+Based on feedback from my colleagues at [Airbnb](https://airbnb.io/):

 ![Focus on growth instead of repercussion](FocusOnGrowth.jpg)